towersvault/shinpokered/README.md

 Always apply patches to a fresh USA ROM or else strange glitches will occur.

 ***Now includes Pokemon Green!***
--The compiler primarily builds the graphics and cerulean cave layout back to what green version had.
+- The compiler primarily builds the graphics and cerulean cave layout back to what green version had.
--Apply the ips patch to a USA Blue rom.
+- Apply the ips patch to a USA Blue rom.

 Important Note: If you are using a save file from a previous version, you might be blocked by invisible walls upon loading the game.
 To fix this, you must use the Softlock Warp detailed below to teleport back to Palette Town.